-Hamlets are the service centres for surrounding areas, and as such may host a range of commercial establishments, community-based services, and activities related to tourism and resource industries.
+Hamlets are the service centres for surrounding areas, and as such may host a range of commercial establishments, community-based services, and activities related to tourism and various industries.
 While hamlets remain rural in nature, they typically feature a well-defined core area, or could establish such a "heart" in the future.
-However, the size and location of this core varies from community to community, and the extent of the application of the Hamlet Core Zone reflects this.
+However, the size and location of this core varies from community to community, and zoning should reflect this.

-Policy 3-29: Council shall, through the Land Use By-law, establish the Hamlet Core Zone.
+Policy 3-35: Council shall, through the Land Use By-law, establish the Hamlet Core Zone.
 This land use zone is intended to encourage the establishment or continuation of a community core that offers a higher concentration of services and housing options.

-Policy 3-30: The Hamlet Core Zone shall permit low- and medium-density residential uses, a range of community services, smaller commercial operations appropriate to the semi-rural nature of hamlets, tourism-related businesses, and lower-impact activities related to resource industries.
+Policy 3-36: The Hamlet Core Zone shall permit low- and medium-density residential uses, a range of community services, smaller commercial operations appropriate to the semi-rural nature of hamlets, tourism-related businesses, and lower-impact activities related to resource industries.
 Kennels shall be permitted provided the proposed use can meet additional lot requirements, established in the Land Use By-law, to minimize potential land use conflicts.
-Residential proposals with seven or more dwelling units, drive through uses, and automobile sales shall only be permitted by site plan approval.

-Policy 3-31: The Hamlet Core Zone shall be applied on the zoning map of the Land Use By-law to existing community cores within hamlets, or areas within hamlets where the establishment of a core is desired.
+Policy 3-37: The Hamlet Core Zone shall be applied on the zoning map of the Land Use By-law to existing community cores within hamlets, or areas within hamlets where the establishment of a core is desired.
 The extent of the Hamlet Core Zone should be appropriate to the specific character of each hamlet.

-Policy 3-32: Council shall, through the Land Use By-law, establish development standards within the Hamlet Core Zone that are more flexible than surrounding rural areas in order to encourage a critical mass of services and a clearly-identifiable community core.
+Policy 3-38: Council shall, through the Land Use By-law, establish development standards within the Hamlet Core Zone that are more flexible than surrounding rural areas in order to encourage a critical mass of services and a clearly-identifiable community core.